FederatedAI/FATE/federatedml/hetero_ftl/README.md

 Figure 2: Architecture of Federated Transfer Learning </div>

 In the Local layer, both guest and host exploit a local model for extracting features from input data and outputting extracted features in the form of numerical vectors.
-The local model can be CNN for processing images, RNN for processing text, autoencoder for processing general numerical vectors and many others.
-Currently we only used autoencoder in this algorithm.
-We will add other models in the future.
+The local model can be CNN for processing images, RNN for processing text, dense layer for processing general numerical vectors and many others.
+Currently users can define their own local layers(including nn structure, optimizer, learning rate) in the algorithm conf.

-The federation layer is for the two sides exchanging intermediate computing components and collaboratively train the federated model as presented in the algorithm.
+The federation layer is for the two sides exchanging intermediate computing components and collaboratively train the federated model by minimizing target loss and alignment loss.

-We support two versions of the encrypted FTL algorithm.
-In the first version, we preserve data/model privacy between host and guest by delegating the work of decrypting to a third party called arbiter and assume it is trustworthy.
-In the second version, we get rid of the arbiter and still guarantee data/model privacy.
+In current version, we get rid of the arbiter and still guarantee data/model privacy.
 For detail on how this can be achieved, please refer to [Secure Federated Transfer Learning](https://arxiv.org/abs/1812.03337).

+We support two mode of the FTL algorithms: plain mode and encrypted mode.
+In plain mode, data are computed and transferred in plaintext, while in encrypted mode intermediate results will be encrypted using Paillier.

+What is more, in the latest Hetero FTL, we add an option: communication efficient mode.
+Once communication efficient mode is enabled, for every epoch, intermediate components  are preserved and are used to conduct several local updates, thus communication cost is saved.

+#### Features
+* Support plain/encrypted mode
+* Support local layer define / optimizer define
+* Support communication-efficient mode

+#### Applications

+Now Hetero FTL supports binary classification.

 ### Quick Start

-You can refer to *examples/hetero_ftl/README.md* to quickly start running FLT algorithm in standalone mode.
-You can refer to *examples/hetero_ftl/HOWTORUN.md* for more detailed information on how to run FTL algorithm.
+Now you can start hetero-ftl like other algorithms in FATE.
+Please refer to the "examples" folder.